Sunil Prabhu

-Sunil Prabhu is an Indian politician belonging to the Shiv Sena (UBT).
-He is a member of the 14th Maharashtra Legislative Assembly.
-He represents the Dindoshi Assembly Constituency.
+Sunil Wamanrao Prabhu is an Indian politician belonging to the Shiv Sena (UBT).
+He was a member of the 14th Maharashtra Legislative Assembly representing the Dindoshi Assembly Constituency.
 He was the 74th mayor of the city of Mumbai, the capital of the Indian state of Maharashtra, and chief of Brihanmumbai Municipal Corporation, the country's richest municipal body.
-He got ticket for 4th time from Dindoshi Assembly to contest against Sanjay Nirupam of shivsena in 2024 vidhan Sabha elections.
+He got a ticket for the 4th time from Dindoshi Assembly to contest against Sanjay Nirupam of Shiv sena in 2024 Vidhan Sabha elections.

 Early life and career

 Prabhu started his career in 1992 as a personal assistant to a senior Shiv Sena leader and MP, Gajanan Kirtikar, until 1997.
 It was on Kirtikar's insistence that he had gotten a chance to fight the civic elections from Aarey Colony in 1997.
 Subsequently, he went on to win three civic elections.
-However, Prabhu has been voted as the best orator in the civic house on several occasions.
+Prabhu has been voted as the best orator in the civic house on several occasions.
 He is known for his powerful speeches, especially on financial issues.
 He was the leader of the house in BMC for six years.